Niagara, New York

 Niagara is a town in Niagara County, New York, United States.
-As of the 2010 census, the town had a total population of 8,378.
+At the time of the 2020 census, the town had a total population of 7,903.
 The town is named after the famous waterfall Niagara Falls.

-The Town of Niagara is the neighbor to the City of Niagara Falls, which is next to the famed Niagara Falls.
-The town is located in the southwest corner of the county.
+The Town of Niagara is in the southwestern portion of Niagara County, borders the City of Niagara Falls (which is next to the famed Niagara Falls).
 Also located partially within the town is Niagara Falls International Airport, which serves the Niagara County area.

 It is served by the LaSalle Post Office on Niagara Falls Boulevard (U.S. Route 62) in adjacent Niagara Falls, New York.
 Residents use a mailing address of "Niagara Falls, NY" because of this.
 Neither "Niagara, NY," nor "Town of Niagara, NY" are acceptable postal addresses, according to the United States Postal Service.

 History

-The Town of Niagara was founded in 1812 (originally as the "Town of Schlosser" after the local fortification Fort Schlosser and after Captain Joseph Schlosser, a German officer in the British Army) from the Town of Cambria.
+The Town of Niagara was founded in 1812 (originally as the "Town of Schlosser" after the local fortification Fort Schlosser and its first commander Captain Joseph Schlosser, a German officer in the British Army from the Town of Cambria.
 In 1836 eastern parts of the town were organized as the Town of Wheatfield, New York.

 In 1892, the City of Niagara Falls was formed from the western end of town, taking about half of its land.
 In 1897, the Village of LaSalle was incorporated in what was then the southeast corner of the town.
 LaSalle was in turn annexed by the City of Niagara Falls in 1927, reducing the size of the Town of Niagara to 9.4 mi2.
 Its borders have remained the same since.